openjdk/jdk/doc/building.md

 The JDK build supports building with ccache when using gcc or clang.
 Using ccache can radically speed up compilation of native code if you often rebuild the same sources.
-Your milage may vary however, so we recommend evaluating it for yourself.
+Your mileage may vary however, so we recommend evaluating it for yourself.
 To enable it, make sure it's on the path and configure with `--enable-ccache`.